-- send your desired contact a message introducing yourself before you add them
+- Send your desired contact a message introducing yourself before you add them.

 Add Friends Conservatively

 If you don’t know someone, just want to know what they post to Facebook, and if there is an option to follow them, give that preference over adding them as a friend.
-This allows you to see what they are up to, but your Timeline is not shard with them.
+This allows you to see what they are up to, but your Timeline is not shared with them.

-Review Hidden Friend Requests
+Report Spammy Friend Requests